Farratto/WalkThisWay/README.md

 **Current Version**: ~dev_version~ \
 **Updated**: ~date~

-This extension provides a small popup window at the start of a person's turn that asks if they want to stand up.
-It happens when a character is prone but does not have one of the conditions that prevents them from standing up.
+This extension provides a small popup window at the start of a person's turn that asks if they want to stand up, if they are prone.
+Version 2 of this extension now also calculates total effective speed after effects in combat tracker.

 ### Installation